 What is an Emergency Binder?

-In our Getting Started, section we talk about how each family should have a plan, food, supplies, and have their Emergency Binder put together.
+In our Emergency Prep, section we talk about how each family should have a plan, food, supplies, and have their Emergency Binder put together.
 Whether it’s a natural disaster or a death in the family, every household needs a plan in order to survive, cope, and recover.
 By creating an Emergency Binder, you and your loved ones will be better equipped to endure unexpected adversity and enjoy peace of mind.
 It’s a great feeling to be prepared!